ARTICLE

 4. Use Demographic Targeting

 Demographic targeting allows you to target users based on their age, gender, income, and other demographic factors.
-By using demographic targeting, you can ensure that your ads are shown to users who are most likely to be interested in your product or service.
+By using detailed demographics targeting, you can ensure that your ads are shown to users who are most likely to be interested in your product or service.
 For example, if you are promoting a luxury car, you can target users who have a high income.

 5. Use Keyword Targeting

-Keyword targeting allows you to target users who are searching for specific keywords.
+Keyword targeting allows you to target users across multiple pages who are searching for specific keywords.
 By using keyword targeting, you can ensure that your ads are shown to users who are actively looking for products or services like yours.
 For example, if you are promoting a yoga studio, you can target users who are searching for keywords like "yoga classes" or "yoga studios."

-6. Use Remarketing
+6. Use Remarketing Lists

 Remarketing allows you to target users who have already interacted with your website or app.
 By using remarketing, you can show relevant ads to users who are already familiar with your brand.
-For example, if a user has visited your website but did not make a purchase, you can show them an ad promoting a discount or a special offer to encourage them to return and complete the purchase.
+For example, if a user has visited your website but did not make a purchase, you can use remarketing lists to show them an ad promoting a discount or a special offer to encourage them to return and complete the purchase.

 7. Use Custom Audiences